Magaziners of Humenne |

 Elza died on December 13, 1971 in Cleveland Heights, Ohio and was buried at Lake View Cemetery, Cleveland, Ohio.

 Wanda Lucille Weinberger was born in Cleveland, Ohio on May 26, 1890, the daughter of Moritz Weinberger and Ray Anna Parsons.
 She married Alexander T. Bennett in Chicago on April 30, 1912.
 Alexander was an auto painter born in Scotland around 1890.
+Wanda also worked throughout their marriage and claimed that she provided most of the household finances.
 They had a daughter also named Wanda born in Wisconsin in 1913.
+In 1921, Wanda sought divorce claiming that Alexander had taken her money and bought a ticket east for himself.
+The judge denied the decree for divorce on those grounds but suggested that she could later file for divorce on grounds of abandonment.
+The marriage ended before 1926.

 Wanda remarried to Thomas Alonzo Marion in Alameda, California on June 11, 1926.
 Tom was a widower with a 19-year-old son and a four-year-old daughter.
 He was born in Brooklyn on July 12, 1872, though he claimed to be much younger when they married.
 The marriage was very short-lived, because Tom was living separately with his children in the 1930 census and was described as Single.
 In fact, the marriage may have been annulled because Wanda used the name Wanda Bennett after this marriage and her next marriage license said that the third marriage was her second.
 Tom died in Alameda on July 3, 1951.